rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-30-9340634f28bbcf26-adjudication-order-in-respect-of-ritu-agarwal-in-the-matter-of-dealings-in-illiq.md

 source: sebi
 stocks: []
 tags:
-- adjudication-order
+- adjudication
-- stock-options
+- bse
 - illiquid-stock-options
+- investigation
+- market-operations
-- market-manipulation
+- penalty
-- fraudulent-trading
+- pfutp
 - reversal-trades
-- BSE
-- PFUTP
-- penalty
+- stock-options
 title: Adjudication Order in respect of Ritu Agarwal in the matter of dealings in Illiquid Stock Options on BSE
 ---